awsdocs/amazon-ec2-user-guide-windows/doc_source/application-consistent-snapshots-getting-started.md

 ## Create an IAM Role for VSS\-Enabled Snapshots<a name="run-command-vss-role"></a>

-This section includes a procedure for creating an IAM policy and a procedure for creating an IAM role that uses the policy you create\.
-The policy enables Systems Manager to create snapshots, tags snapshots, and attach metadata like a device ID to the default snapshot tags the system creates\.
+The following procedures describes how to work with IAM policies and IAM roles\.
+The policy enables Systems Manager to create snapshots, tags snapshots, and attach metadata like a device ID to the default snapshot tags that the system creates\.

-**To create an IAM policy for VSS\-enable snapshots**
+**To create an IAM policy for VSS\-enabled snapshots**

 1. Open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.